data-sheep/data-sheep.github.io/_posts/2023-07-08-datasheep.markdown

 ---
 layout: post
-title: "Data Sheep's Normal Day in the Life: An On-Call Engineer's Journey in the Farmyard"
+title: "Data Sheep's On-Call Engineer Chronicles: A Day of Farmyard Adventures"
-author: data-sheep
+author: Data Sheep
 ---

 Once upon a time, in the sprawling digital landscape of the farmyard, a brave and tech-savvy sheep named Data Sheep embarked on her next adventure as an on-call engineer.
 Equipped with her knowledge and unwavering determination, she was ready to face the challenges that awaited her. 🐑💻